BT is donating $100,000.

 It is easier than ever before to make a difference in the lives of other people, thanks to advances in philanthropic thinking and data-driven charity evaluation.
 For less than the cost of a bicycle or a leather couch, we can save children from death by malnutrition, cure blindness caused by parasitic flies, or distribute hundreds of malaria-stopping insect nets.
 These opportunities are too good to pass up.

 Butler Tobin is giving away $100,000.
-This is a big deal for our five-person law firm.
-We want your help in figuring out where the money can do the most good.
+This is a big deal for our six-person law firm.

 This is what we want to do.